-Liam Hardy is our August Explorer of the Month.
-He’s been documenting the ethereal delight of Bald Rock National Park through his lens for months and he’s finally ready to share what he’s seen.
+Liam Hardy has been documenting the ethereal delight of Bald Rock National Park through his lens for months and he’s finally ready to share what he’s seen.
 Go on, lose yourself for a minute.